 Baron de Badassière is from the Picpoul de Pinet region of the Languedoc, near the coast of the south of France.
 The name of the wine refers to the Badassière vineyard which lies near the small town of Pomérols.
 In the 18th century, the vineyard belonged to Baron Charles Emmanuel, a colourful character who was rumoured to be the illegitimate son of King Louis XV.
+The wines are made exclusively for Liberty Wines by New Zealand winemaker Graeme Paul, with consultant Matt Thomson, at the Cave de Pomérols cooperative where the Vignes de L’Eglise range is also produced.

 This wine is pale lemon in colour with a youthful rim.
 On the nose, it has aromas of citrus fruit, grapefruit, lemon and lime, and floral notes.
 On the palate, it has attractive weight, with a good balance of zesty acidity and minerality, as well as a touch of saltiness on the finish.